 The judge ruled that senior noteholders aren’t entitled to payment of post-bankruptcy interest before holders of the Phones notes begin receiving payment.
 If the trusts manage to recover enough so Tribune can pay creditors in full, Carey said a court could change his ruling on post-bankruptcy interest.

 Aurelius Capital Management, Deutsche Bank Trust Co.
 Americas and Law Debenture Trust Co. of New York had asked Carey to reconsider some of the rulings he made in a 125-page Oct.
-31 decision involving the repayment status of the debt-like Phones securities (TRB).
+31 decision involving the repayment status of the debt-like Phones securities (TRB:US).

 Carey previously rejected Tribune’s reorganization plan and a competing proposal by the noteholders.
 He had also approved the central piece of the company’s plan, a settlement with lenders led by JPMorgan Chase & Co.
-(JPM)
+(JPM:US)

 The two plans were backed by opposing groups of creditors.
 JPMorgan and the lenders who funded Tribune’s $8.2 billion buyout in 2007 supported a plan that would absolve them of most legal responsibility for the transaction.